 Introduction to Scrum Epic

+The following article provides an outline for Scrum Epic.
 In Scrum, time is spent by the teams that complete the work in refining the top items in the Product Backlog.
 In order to minimize work in progress, not more than one-quarter of a Sprint should be consumed by user stories.
 While still providing correct value to the clients in most cases, these user stories can be made much smaller than that.
-In this topic, we are going to learn about Scrum Epic.

 - As a start-up, I want to select a marketing campaign for my company.